Definitive 2025 Compliance Guide

 Frequently Asked Questions

-A Standard Permit is a comprehensive air quality permit required for permanent concrete batch plants that serve a general market.
-It involves a detailed application and public notice period.
-A Permit by Rule (PBR) is a streamlined authorization for temporary plants that serve a single, specific project (like a highway construction) for a limited time, typically up to 180 days, and has less stringent application requirements.
+A Standard Permit is a comprehensive air quality permit required for permanent concrete batch plants.
+A Permit by Rule (PBR) is a streamlined authorization for temporary plants serving a single project.

-What are the most common sources of dust (particulate matter) at a concrete batch plant?
+What are the most common sources of dust at a concrete batch plant?

-The most common sources of dust are vehicle traffic on unpaved roads, loading aggregate into bins, wind erosion from stockpiles, and the transfer of cement and fly ash into silos.
-Effective dust control measures for these sources are a primary focus of TCEQ regulations.
+The most common sources are vehicle traffic on unpaved roads, loading aggregate, wind erosion from stockpiles, and transferring cement/fly ash.
+Effective dust control for these is a primary focus of TCEQ regulations.

-How often do I need to conduct stormwater inspections under the TPDES Multi-Sector General Permit (TXG110000)?
+How often do I need to conduct stormwater inspections?

-What should I do if I receive a Notice of Violation (NOV) from a TCEQ investigator?
+What should I do if I receive a Notice of Violation (NOV)?

-If you receive a Notice of Violation, do not ignore it.
-The NOV will detail the specific alleged violations and provide a timeframe for you to respond.
-Your response should include a corrective action plan detailing how you will fix the issues and prevent them from recurring.
-It is highly recommended to consult with an environmental professional to ensure your response is adequate and addresses the TCEQ's concerns effectively.
+Do not ignore it.
+The NOV will detail the alleged violations and a response timeframe.
+Your response should include a corrective action plan.
+It is highly recommended to consult with an environmental professional.

 Navigate Compliance with Confidence